arcus/education_r_intensive/README.md

 A to-do list for you to consider:

-* [ ] Try installing [R](https://cran.rstudio.com/) and [RStudio](https://www.rstudio.com/products/rstudio/download/#download) to your computing device.
+* <input type="checkbox"> Try installing [R](https://cran.rstudio.com/) and [RStudio](https://www.rstudio.com/products/rstudio/download/#download) to your computing device.
-* [ ] Not ready to commit to downloading R and RStudio yet?
+* <input type="checkbox"> Not ready to commit to downloading R and RStudio yet?
 Create a free [RStudio.cloud](https://rstudio.cloud) account!
-* [ ] Ask your colleagues who use R and RStudio where they do their work in R, and if there are any steps you need to take to get access (like request access to a server at your lab or workplace)
+* <input type="checkbox"> Ask your colleagues who use R and RStudio where they do their work in R, and if there are any steps you need to take to get access (like request access to a server at your lab or workplace)

 </div>